MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 - Faster and higher volume replication
 - Major compute impacts of replication
-- Complicated process of replication
+- Using Oracle

-HVA seeks to tackle both of these issues in the data space.
+HVA seeks to tackle these issues in the data space.
 Data collection is ever increasing and enterprises today are racing to leverage their own data.
-Thus, speed and volume of replication are two metrics paramount to success in this race.
-Both of which are provided by HVA.
-With more than 10 mB/s being replicated a second, HVA is a leader in both speed and volume.
-In addition, the utilisation of change data capture, reading only the changes made to a database, means that the database isn’t directly queried.
+Both speed and volume are provided by HVA, with more than 10 mB/s being replicated a second.
+In addition, the utilisation of change data capture, reading only the changes made to a database, means that the database isn’t directly queried for continuous replication.
 Similar to HVR, HVA leverages the database’s change data capture transaction logs to do this.
 This avoids querying the database for incremental loads, and the compute load on the database itself is minimised.
-Finally, HVA is a simple tool to use.
-In both setup and use, Fivetran relative to other products minimises the typically verbose and drawn out process of setting up a replication service.
-Once HVA’s agent is set up, it can easily be plugged into your Fivetran account and thus its numerous destination options.
+However, as mentioned this benefit is only during continuous syncing of data, during the initial load HVA directly SELECTs all schemas and associated tables from the database.
+Finally, you can use this tool help move away from Orcale to a better cloud-based storage solution.
+Oracle, though widespread, could be considered overly complex, verbose and cumbersome in its setup, maintenance and use.
+Cloud-storage solutions such as Snowflake, when leveraged correctly can mean a cheaper and easier to use data solution for many currently using Oracle.
+HVA can be used to reap these benefits of Snowflake and others, by aiding in replicating you data in the cloud.
+Thought if Oracle is serving you and your analytical needs well, then this tool is not for you.

 ### Setup